GIALaboratory/gialaboratory.github.io/report-results/docs/index.md

 #### Asset Links

-Links to additional assets are contained in the `links` field.
+Links to assets are contained in the `links` field.
 The availability of assets is dependent on the type of report you are querying.
 If an asset is not available the field will return `null`.

 Assets available are: